umarniz/video-quickstart-android/README.md

     WebRtcAudioUtils.setWebRtcBasedAutomaticGainControl(true);

 ### Configuring OpenSL ES
-Our library will use [OpenSL ES](https://developer.android.com/ndk/guides/audio/opensl/index.html) for audio playback if the device is compatible.
+Starting with [Video Android SDK 5.6.0](https://www.twilio.com/docs/video/changelog-twilio-video-android#560-april-30th-2020), our library does not use OpenSL ES for audio playback by default.
+Prior versions starting with [Video Android SDK 5.5.1](https://www.twilio.com/docs/video/changelog-twilio-video-android#551-april-24th-2020) did use OpenSL ES by default.
 Using OpenSL ES is more efficient, but can cause problems with other audio effects.
 For example, we found on the Nexus 6P that OpenSL ES affected the device's hardware echo canceller so we blacklisted the Nexus 6P from using OpenSL ES.
 If you are experiencing audio problems with a device that cannot be resolved using software audio